Ashley Valley Farmers Market (AVFM) Policies and Procedures

 If the vendor has not arrived, the stall may be given to a vendor on the waiting list.
 We would appreciate notification by email if you will not be able to attend.

-All products must be grown or handmade by the vendors themselves, their family members or grown and purchased directly from grower.
-You may sell artistic pieces for another artist if you have a personal relationship with the actual artist and are representing them in selling their work.
+All products must be grown or handmade by the vendors themselves, their family members or grown and purchased directly from a grower.
 Prepared foods must be prepared by vendors themselves or their employees and must have all the correct agency certifications.
 Only you, family members and/or your own employees will be permitted to sell from your stall.
 Any vendor caught selling unapproved items will be dismissed from the market.
 Buying of wholesale/retail items and selling them again as retail is strictly prohibited.
 The sale of any type of live animal is prohibited at the market.

 Booth Stall Definitions